Life with Epilepsy

 Epilepsy is usually treated with anticonvulsant or antiepileptic drugs.
 Alternatively, implanting a vagus nerve stimulator, undergoing a neurosurgical operations, or going on the ketogenic diet can be helpful for some people.
 Unfortunately, approximately 30% of individuals diagnosed continue to have seizures despite the currently recommended treatment options.

-Behavioral and psychogenic interventions and programs for epilepsy provide invaluable support.
+Behavioral interventions and programs for epilepsy provide invaluable support.
 These approaches have been studied and used for many years.
 Some have been validated scientifically, while others are known for their anecdotal success at reducing the frequency and severity of seizures.